mjwhite8119/FRCTraining/Tools/git.md

 `$ git remote add origin https://github.com/mjwhite8119/MyProject.git`

+You can confirm the remote repository location by typing:

+`git remote -v`

 And now we can push our code to the remote GitHub repository:

 `$ git push -u origin master`